Sole Proprietorship: The Simplest Type of Business

 Probably the most significant advantage an LLC offers compared to a sole proprietorship is the layer of legal protection it provides between the business and its owners.
 This keeps owners’ personal bank accounts and assets, such as cars or real estate, out of harm’s way in the event the business faces financial trouble.
 An LLC structure greatly reduces an owner’s risk level, especially as the business grows.
 As the name suggests, however, this protection is limited.
 While an LLC business structure isn’t guaranteed to shield an owner from liability in all circumstances, it generally holds up in most cases.

-DBA companies receive no tax advantages.
-Because a DBA isn’t a separate legal entity, its tax status is the same as its owner’s.
+Sole proprietorships receive no tax advantages.
+Because a sole proprietorship is an informal, "pass-through" entity, its tax status is always the same as its owner’s.
 Owners of LLCs, on the other hand, have several options for the taxation of their business by designating the company as a sole proprietorship, corporation, or partnership.
 This flexibility enables LLC owners to decide which tax status makes the most sense for their business.

 Enhanced Growth Potential